OlivierSohn/hamazed/BACKLOG.md

 ## Windows support

-- The keyboard input is not flushed until we press enter: it is a known bug https://ghc.haskell.org/trac/ghc/ticket/2189
+- IO is not interruptible on Windows, it is a known bug https://ghc.haskell.org/trac/ghc/ticket/2189
   - potential workaround :
-  before calling `getChar`, call `hIsReady stdin` : if it returns true,
+  before calling `getChar`, call `hIsReady stdin`
-    send a newline as input then call `getChar` (use https://stackoverflow.com/questions/19578565/simulating-keystrokes-with-haskell-on-windows)

 ## Future games
 - make a brick-breaking game